 I participated in SheSkis this year – a great group of female skiiers.
 I got 4th place in our paintball biathlon!
-The week before I got to try out a fat bike on the ski trails.
-So fun!
+The week before I purchased a paintball gun – since cost of an average paintball gun was covered in my budget.

 The week after, Chris got to ride a fat bike out and around Power Island!
 He said it was like riding on the moon.

 I took the girls skating on West Bay this week.
 It was incredible!

 Although we didn’t go, we had fun watching the ice boats on West Bay last weekend.
 Incredible stuff.

 I’m getting a bit teary just reviewing these photos from our incredible winter.
 And I’m also left thinking, “we didn’t ski enough!” and “We didn’t sled enough!” and “We didn’t skate enough!”
 There’s always April.